w3c-cg/aar/resources/teaching_accessibility_to_young_coders/index.md

+---
+layout: default
-# Teaching Accessibility to Young Coders
+title: Teaching Accessibility to Young Coders
+show_description: false
+# description: [add description to fall below h1, if necessary]
+---

 This resource is being created to find ways to incorporate accessibility principles into early education, as early as the introduction of computer science (or earlier).